This article is for general informational and educational purposes only and is not intended as personalized financial advice.

 Required Minimum Distributions (RMDs)

-The purpose of these rules is to ensure that tax-deferred retirement accounts eventually get taxed, by requiring you to withdraw—and pay income tax on—a minimum amount each year once you reach the specified age.
+RMDs are mandatory withdrawals required from certain retirement accounts once a specified age is reached.
+These rules are designed to ensure that tax-deferred retirement accounts are eventually subject to income tax by requiring account owners to withdraw—and generally pay ordinary income tax on—a minimum amount each year after reaching the applicable starting age.

-- 72 for those who turned 72 before 2023,
+- Age 72 for individuals who reached 72 before 2023

-- 73 for those turning 72 after 2022,
+- Age 73 for individuals who reached 72 after 2022

 (Total of all IRA balances on Dec 31, 2024) = RMD in 2025